Imam-Abubakar/LinkedIn-API-Python-Library/README.md

 # LinkedIn-API-Python-Library
 ## Overview
-Welcome to this full scale documentation of how to use the LinkedIn API with Python.
+Welcome, this article covers how to use the LinkedIn API with Python.
 Following this, you will learn how to get your OAuth Credentials, authenticate the API using OAuth 2.0 and create LinkedIn posts.
-You should understand that the LinkedIn Api is limited to users with basic access and this doc you can follow this documentation to make simple posts automation to your public profile.
+You should understand that the LinkedIn API is limited to users with basic access and you can follow this article to learn how to make simple posts automation to your LinkedIn public profile.

 ## Getting Started
-As stated this API provides basic access for users as follows
+As stated this API provides basic access for users, the parameters as follows
 ```
 w_member_social : With this, an authenticated user can post, comment and like posts
 ```